Casting to Bluefins

 When searching for fish along the Outer Cape, Nugent establishes what he calls a “stitching” pattern, running out five miles then back to within one mile of shore and back to deeper water again.
 “Stay within five miles of shore,” he says.
 “Head offshore until the bait concentrations thin out then run inshore to that 120-foot line.
 However, don’t be afraid to check out 60 to 80 feet of water if you see a lot of activity; I’ve sometimes found the tuna mixed in with bass and bluefish closer to shore.”

-Nugent points out that his high-speed Contender makes this type of search approach a lot more effective.
+Nugent points out that his boat makes this type of search approach a lot more effective.
 After all, when you’re cruising at 30 to 40 knots, you can cover a lot of water in a short time.

 Signs of Life

 A good way to pinpoint the tuna is to look for bait balls, bird activity and feeding whales (as opposed to cruising whales).
 Nugent also relies heavily on radar when searching for fish.
 His radar can mark birds on either side of the boat, allowing him to pick up surface feeds in foggy or low-light conditions.
 “With my radar dialed in, I can pick up bird activity in a six-mile radius around the boat.
 In fact, I use my radar more than I do my depthsounder.”

 That’s not to say a good sounder isn’t important.
 Nugent uses his electronics to find concentrations of subsurface bait when nothing is showing on top.
 In this case, it sometimes pays to drop a diamond jig, a big RonZ, a Point Jude jig, a heavy Daddy Mac jig or a Hogy soft-plastic rigged on a Barbarian jighead down to the level of the bait.
 These lures should be jigged vertically with big sweeps of the rod near the bait balls, at the same depth of fish marks or near the bottom.